Optimize cost with reserved capacity in Azure Cosmos DB

 Subscription Subscription that's used to pay for the Azure Cosmos DB reserved capacity.
-The payment method on the selected subscription is used in charging the upfront costs.
+The payment method on the selected subscription is used in charging the costs.
 The subscription must be one of the following types:

 Enterprise Agreement (offer numbers: MS-AZR-0017P or MS-AZR-0148P): For an Enterprise subscription, the charges are deducted from the enrollment's monetary commitment balance or charged as overage.

 Individual subscription with pay-as-you-go rates (offer numbers: MS-AZR-0003P or MS-AZR-0023P): For an individual subscription with pay-as-you-go rates, the charges are billed to the credit card or invoice payment method on the subscription.